kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Github Account Details
-Currently, Kobble stores all user data in  Github Gists, under your account.
+Currently, Kobble stores all user data in secret Github Gists, under your account.
 Stay tuned, because we will soon have support for Github public and private repos.  {.left}
 :::

 ::: slide